Action categories

 | Filter | Stop execution if a condition is false | You want to gate workflow continuation |

-| Group | Execute a sub-workflow for each item in an array | You’re processing multiple records |
+| Group | Execute a sub-workflow for each item in an array | You’re processing multiple records in parallel |

 | Human Review | Pause for human approval via Slack | You need manual approval before proceeding |